appcues/bbdd/README.md

 * Age out old records to keep total size manageable.

 Strategy:
-* Use a fixed-length prefix of these UUIDs as primary keys in a K/V store.
+* Use a fixed-length prefix of these UUIDs as primary (hash) keys in Dynamo.
 * Under each key, store the remaining suffixes in a set data type according to the calendar month of their addition.
 * With each DB write, ensure that the suffix set from two months ago is removed.

 Enhancement to original strategy:
-* Allow UUIDs to be encoded as base 16, 32, or 64 in DynamoDB.
+* Allow UUIDs to be encoded as base 16, 32, or 64 in Dynamo.
 This provides a range of record and total size options.
 See the `Bbdd.Size` docs for more information.
 (Input UUIDs must still be encoded as a base 16 string, i.e. hexadecimal with optional hyphens.)